laisflaviosilva/laisflaviosilva/README.md

 ### Hi, I'm Laís Flávio da Silva.
 Nice to meet you.👋

-💻 - I study fullstack web development and create responsive, functional, and easy to use websites.
+💻 - I create responsive, functional, and easy to use websites applying ux and ui design techniques.

 🔨 - I am always studying to improve my knowledge and develop better and better applications.

  ✅ Things I like to do:
   - Web Applications ✨
-  - Apps Mobiles 📱
+  - UX/UI designers

  🌱 I’m currently learning:
-  -  fullstack web development at Labenu🎓
+  -  UI design at UIBoost🎓
-  - ReactJs, Node, Api
-  - Full Web Design

  🤔 I’m looking for help with:
   - Insertion in the technology area, to be able to provide services with my knowledge.